maksymsuvorov/trustsoft-internship-maksym-suvorov/README.md

 ```
 terraform destroy
 ```
-> Warning: Terraform does not destroy AWS Flow Groups.
+> Warning: Terraform does not destroy AWS Flow Log Groups.
 You have to destroy them manually via the AWS console.
 [Opened Bug on GitHub](https://github.com/hashicorp/terraform-provider-aws/issues/29247)

 ---